code-423n4/2022-05-opensea-seaport/README.md

 - Starts May 20, 2022 20:00 UTC
 - Ends June 3, 2022 19:59 UTC

-**IMPORTANT NOTE**: IMPORTANT NOTE: Unlike most public Code4rena contests, prior to receiving payment from this contest you MUST become a Certified Warden (successfully complete KYC and pass screening for OFAC sanctions).
+**IMPORTANT NOTE**: Unlike most public Code4rena contests, prior to receiving payment from this contest you MUST become a Certified Warden (successfully complete KYC and pass screening for OFAC sanctions).
 You do not have to complete this process before competing or submitting bugs.

 How the $1,000,000 maximum pot works:
 - Contest minimum pot is $130,000 (including $30k gas optimization pot).